-In 1843 Leeser began publishing The Occident, and American Jewish Advocate, A Monthly Periodical Devoted to the Diffusion of Knowledge on Jewish Literature and Religion.
+In 1843 Leeser began publishing The Occident and American Jewish Advocate, described as "A Monthly Periodical Devoted to the Diffusion of Knowledge on Jewish Literature and Religion."

-The Occident was the first general Jewish periodical to appear in America.
-It dealt with a broad array of subjects, including sermons by Leeser and others; obituaries; scholarly research; theology; spiritual poetry; domestic and foreign news of Jewish interest; book reviews; resolutions adopted by congregations and organizations throughout America; and even juvenile literature.
-(Those issues of the Occident published between 1843 and 1851 are available at http://www.jewish-history.com/Occident/.)
+The first general Jewish periodical in America, The Occident dealt with a broad array of subjects, including sermons by Leeser and others; obituaries; scholarly research; theology; spiritual poetry; domestic and foreign news of Jewish interest; book reviews; resolutions adopted by congregations and organizations throughout America; and even juvenile literature.
+(Issues of the Occident published between 1843 and 1851 are available at www.jewish-history.com/Occident/.)

-'The Occident ... reshaped Leeser's career.
+"The Occident . . . reshaped Leeser's career.
 Until 1843, he had functioned primarily as a hazzan-preacher and writer.
 By 1840 he had emerged as [a] religious leader of national consequence but still had no organizational support or direct means of communication to the masses of American Jews.
-The appearance of his journal changed all that.'
+The appearance of his journal changed all that."
+(Sussman, Isaac Leeser and the Making of American Judaism.)